 The American Dental Association (ADA) shared these personalized evidence-based recommendations worth sharing:

-- For those with increased risk of gum disease, consider mouth rinse or toothpaste with proven antimicrobial activity.
+- For those with an increased risk of gum disease, consider mouth rinse or toothpaste with proven antimicrobial activity.

 - For those patients who struggle to clean between their teeth, consider an interdental tool, such as dental floss and wood sticks.